davemolk/dorking/README.md

 * While Yahoo has a special query system (v*_vt, for instance), just using p seems to work, so I stuck with that.

+* Avoiding bot detection...each request gets a randomly assigned user agent corresponding to your os as well as appropriate headers (50/50 chance of chrome or firefox).
+That being said, Go unfortunately doesn't preserve header order, so if that's important to you, you're going to have to look elsewhere.

 ## Flags
 I decided to keep these as close to what you'd enter into a search bar as possible.